Methodology

 patchwindow’s purpose is to provide a data driven, defensible, and auditable measurement of how vulnerability exploitation has changed over time, and how the current threat landscape compares.
 It aims to separate hype from reality, and challenge commonly accepted narratives like mean time-to-exploit has been trending downwards for years or is rapidly declining due to AI enabled exploitation.

-It is also intended as a usable data source to use in patch management programs, and to guide threat intelligence briefings to senior stakeholders and technical teams alike.
+It is also intended as a usable data source for patch management programs, and to guide threat intelligence briefings to senior stakeholders and technical teams alike.
 The current form is phase 1 of the project, with phase 2 planned to include additional KEV sources, and more granular filtering and data analysis.

 Scope

-The dataset contains every CVE in CISA's Known Exploited Vulnerabilities (KEV) catalog
+The database contains every CVE in CISA's Known Exploited Vulnerabilities (KEV) catalog

-excluded because data reliability for older incidents degrades significantly — many
+excluded because data reliability for older incidents degrades significantly, and

-first-exploitation dates for early-2010s CVEs are not credibly documented in public
+many first-exploitation dates for early-2010s CVEs are not credibly documented in

 Data Sources

-The CISA KEV catalogue is currently used as the sole data source for exploited vulnerabilities.
+The CISA KEV catalogue is currently used as the sole data source for exploited vulnerabilities, as it is by far the lowest false positive rate.
 Other sources were reviewed and considered, but were assessed as having either too high a false positive rate, or were poor predictive indicators of actual exploitation (such as PoCs on GitHub).

 Dashboard